OscillationMethods/Visualizers/README.md

-The code to create these visualizations is available in the `notebooks/` folder, under the [MIT License](https://github.com/OscillationMethods/Visualizers/blob/main/notebooks/LICENSE), meaning if you wish use and adapt this code, you may do so.
+The code to create these visualizations is available in the `notebooks/` folder, under the [MIT License](https://github.com/OscillationMethods/Visualizers/blob/main/notebooks/LICENSE), meaning if you wish to use and adapt this code, you may do so.

 If you re-use these animations and/or the code, please cite the associated paper.